caltechlibrary/andor/docs/Workflow-Use-Cases.md

     }
 ```

-Because the object created will have the group "deposit" and
+Because the object created will have the workflow queue "deposit" and
-our "currators" group has permissions to list all objects groups
+our "currators" workflow queue has permissions to list all objects workflow queues
-we can treat the "deposit" group a an inbox to be processed.
+we can treat the "deposit" workflow queue a an inbox to be processed.
 If the currators approved the deposit they can change the objects'
-group to "published".
+workflow queue to "published".

 ## Use case 4

-Creating workflows with groups.
+Creating workflows with workflow queues.
 We would like our objects to travel
 through the following states - deposit, review, then either be
 flagged with publish, embargo, and needs curration.